Starcounter/Docs/guides/network/handling-http-requests/README.md

 List<String> allRequestCookies = req.Cookies;
 ```

-To obtain client IP address use `GetClientIpAddress()` on the `Request` object.
+To obtain client IP address, use `GetClientIpAddress()` on the `Request` object.

 Use the `HandlerAppName` property to find out which application the request belongs to.
 This might be useful when working with request filters.

-## Notable handler options
+## Handler Options

-When creating (using `Handle.` interface) and calling handlers (using `Self.` interface) one can supply last `HandlerOptions` parameter, which specifies certain options for handler calls or registration.
+When creating (using the `Handle` interface) and calling handlers (using the `Self` interface), one can supply last `HandlerOptions` parameter, which specifies certain options for handler calls or registration.
 Here are the notable handler options:

 * `SkipRequestFilters`: used to declare a handler for which request (previously middleware) filters will not be applied.
 * `ReplaceExistingHandler`: replace an existing handler if it was registered.